 Sometimes life just doesn't shake out how you plan it.
-Can anybody say amen?

-1. Start as early as feasibly possible
+1. Plant spring garlic as early as possible

-I've found that getting garlic in the ground as early as it can feasibly be worked, is really a key part of getting a good crop from spring-planted garlic.
 One common problem with garlic planted in spring instead of the previous fall, is that often the bulbs will form not a cluster of cloves, but just one big single clove.
 These look more like a scallion or green onion, and they're still tasty - but not what you're hoping for when you plant garlic.

 In my experience, this is most likely to happen when planting garlic late in spring (around the last frost date, for example), rather than very early, as soon as the soil can be worked.
-Here in Zone 4, when I've planted garlic cloves in March or early April, it has grown to properly form cloves, and has grown to a very respectable (though less-huge than usual) size.

 If you're reading this in May and still want to get garlic in the ground, don't lose all hope.
 While you will most likely end up with garlic that just forms a single, clove-less bulb, it's still edible and delicious.
-From everything I've read, you can even plant it in the fall for the next year, and have it grow into properly cloved bulbs of garlic.

 3. Use the best seed garlic you have available